 Now, meet Olivia with William.
-Olivia is 14, she will be 15 in May.
-She is the oldest of 4.
-I have a 6-year-old girl, 4-year-old boy and a new baby girl, just 3 weeks old.
-She’s had him since Friday night.
-She is absolutely exhausted and ready to quit the class and give William back.
-(Maybe even throw him back).
+Olivia is 14 years old and will be turning 15 in May.
+She is the oldest of four children.
+I have a 6-year-old girl, a 4-year-old boy, and a new baby girl who is just 3 weeks old.

 Sunday night, William magically started crying as soon as I set the table for dinner… it was almost like he knew.
 Long story short, Olivia had to warm her plate up 3 times.
-His feedings were taking nearly 20 minutes, he required a burp, diaper change, and about 12 minutes of rocking.
+His feedings were taking nearly 20 minutes during which he required a burp, diaper change, and about 12 minutes of rocking.

 After a disastrous dinner, Olivia went to take a shower.
 She loaded William up in his car seat and took him in the bathroom with her.
 She finished up rather quickly and explained that she decided to take a bath instead.
 She didn’t have time to wash her hair and was afraid he would start crying and need her.

 Olivia failed her assignment.
 Having siblings in NO way prepared her for what it might be like to have her own child.
-This assignment should be mandatory for both boys and girls in high school.
+I believe this assignment should be mandatory for both boys and girls in high school.

 It’s definitely been a learning experience!
 Olivia just walked in with a new baby, John, to try again this weekend.”

 This story was submitted to Love What Matters by Lawren Cole Galloway.
-Submit your own story here, and subscribe to our best stories in our free newsletter here.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this: